rocket-pool/RPIPs/RPIPs/RPIP-62.md

 - `network.node.fee.minimum` SHALL be set to 5%
 - `network.node.fee.maximum` SHALL be set to 5%
 - The scrub penalty SHALL be set to 2.4 ether and made to be withheld from an offending minipool's bond
-- [Reward Tree Spec v10](../assets/rpip-62/rewards-calculation-spec.md) SHALL be implemented, which consists of the following changes
+- [Reward Tree Spec v10](../assets/rpip-62/rewards-calculation-spec.md) SHALL be implemented and be used for ongoing reward tree calculations.
+It consists of the following changes:
   - For minipools that are opted into the smoothing pool, determine the commission for smoothing pool calculations based on RPL stake
     - Before [Saturn 1](RPIP-55.md): `commission = max(contract_commission, 10% + 4% * min(1, percent_of_borrowed_ETH / 10))`
     - After [Saturn 1](RPIP-55.md), but before [Saturn 2](RPIP-56.md): `commission = max(contract_commission, 5% + 9% * min(1, percent_of_borrowed_ETH / 10))`